Protect your rights and maximize your payout after a Georgia car accident. We answer key questions and show you how to build a strong insurance claim.

 An experienced personal injury attorney knows that if they can’t negotiate a favorable settlement, they can file a lawsuit.
 Once filed, the attorney can engage in pretrial discovery, depositions, interrogatories, subpoenas for production of documents, and more.

 Insurance companies don’t like lawsuits.
-They are expensive and can cost them tens of thousands of dollars a year in legal fees.
+Lawsuits are expensive and can cost the company tens of thousands of dollars in legal fees.
 Rather than enduring the costs associated with defending a lawsuit, insurance companies do all they can to settle the claim.

 If your attorney is able to get you a favorable result, you will owe them a percentage of the settlement amount or court verdict.
 Percentages can range from 25% to 40% depending on the complexity of the case, and the agreement you signed when you initially retained the attorney.
 Those fees may be negotiable.